 My approach to helping students with their study skills is two-fold.
 First, I help them organize their homework and assignments on a daily basis, by subject.
 Then I do an overview of the subjects in which they are weakest and strongest, ranking them.
 Depending on the age of the student, together we work on a plan to improve the weaker subjects thus spending more time on them, while maintaining the subjects in which the student is already doing well.
 We then decide on a plan of action for each subject, allotting a certain amount of time per day, to each subject.
 We organize materials according to subject: if a history exam is coming up, we organize the material covered by date, then by event and corresponding result or impact.
 We compile a sort of chart, so that the student can see the importance of each historical event and its subsequent impact on the country or the world, whichever it is the student is studying.
 For literature we do much the same thing--start with dates and authors, make a sort of chart and fit each writer into the broader movement and/or philosophy, so that the student can visualize the author's place in literature and identify the movement in which the author was a part.
 It's impossible for a student(I believe, anyway)to memorize facts and dates, works of literature, without having a context in which to place them.
 This applies obviously, to an older student.
 For younger students and depending on each student's need, I try to help them organize the important elements of spelling, reading and writing.
 I think it's important for young students to begin acquiring synonyms as quickly as possible, to build vocabulary at an early age.
 This is a hard topic to cover broadly, since it depends so much on the student, the student's age and the type of material he or she is currently studying.

-I have tutored students in ESL for several years.
+I am ESL Certified and have tutored students in ESL for several years.
 My students have come from Colombia, India, Greece, Bulgaria, Saudi Arabia, Turkey and India.
 I have had great success working with them on grammar, reading comprehension and speaking.
 I have worked with several on preparation for the TEOFL test, which they passed with flying colors.
 I have great patience and empathy for non-English speakers. and realize the difficulty of learning another language.
 I try to find the areas where they are weakest, and strengthen those.
 I also like to work on pronunciation, since learning a language is no good unless people can understand you when you speak it.

 I minored in Art History in college and have always had a strong interest in art.
 I spent a lot of time in Europe in museums and studying with various groups--my main interest areas are Italian Renaissance Art-- especially Piero della Francesco, Giotto, and Florentine artists, as well as modern abstract art and collage.
 During my time in Paris I was fortunate enough to get to know several gallery owners whose collections were of particular interest.
 I've done research papers on various art movements as well as specific artists.